 This place is not only famous for its 900 animals; its 16 blocks of wooded land make it one of the largest gardens in the city.

 Founded in 1924, the zoo was part of an urban plan to turn the south of the capital into a leisure zone with parks, museums and a racetrack.
 Today, this project is the only one standing and is a conservation site for species such as the ceiba (Guatemala's national tree).

 Here you can also visit Casa del Té, a construction of the early 20th century inspired by the Renaissance period and surrounded by nine marble sculptures representing deities of America, Africa, Asia and Europe.

-Throughout its 17,600 square meters (21,040 square yards), about 1,300 plants provide air to Guatemala City.
-Since its foundation in 1922, this space, the first of its kind in Central America, has been a sanctuary for the preservation of the country's flora (considered mega diverse due to the large number of botanical species and animals that can be found in its territory).
+Throughout its 17,600 square meters, about 1,300 plants provide air to Guatemala City.
+Since its foundation in 1922, this space, the first of its kind in Central America, has been a sanctuary for the preservation of the country's flora (considered mega diverse).

 Each year, walking along its paths, ten thousand visitors observe trees such as the palo lagarto, the conacaste and the sapotaceae.
 In addition, during the tour you can see the curious sculpture of 'La Chata' (or 'The Snub-Nosed'), whose name was given after the earthquake of 1918, when she lost her nose.

 Since its foundation in 1995 as a protected green area within the city, this Eco Park is a meeting point for bird watchers.
 Its forests are the habitat of 108 species of birds, including the mockingbird, the rattle and the black-headed jumper.